Quantum unique ergodicity for magnetic Laplacians on T^2: Abstract

 \section{Abstract}

 Given a smooth integral two-form and a smooth potential on the flat torus of dimension $2$, we study the high energy properties of the corresponding magnetic Schr\"odinger operator.
-Under a geometric control condition on the magnetic field, we show that every sequence of high energy eigenfunctions satisfies the quantum unique ergodicity property even if the Liouville measure is not ergodic for the underlying classical flow (the Euclidean geodesic flow on the $2$-torus).
+Under a geometric control condition on the magnetic field, we show that every sequence of high energy eigenfunctions equidistributes.
+Equivalently, the magnetic Laplacian on the torus satisfies the quantum unique ergodicity property even if the Liouville measure is not ergodic for the underlying classical flow (the Euclidean geodesic flow on the $2$-torus).